ACT

 Most of us get stuck when we feel like we have to get rid of social anxiety, stop feeling depressed, or banish sexual urges forever before we can get on with the business of living.
 We postpone going to parties, attending school, dating, going to church, all because we have to “fix” something first before we can live our life.
 ACT challenges this approach and invites the opposite.
 Maybe by living our life now, the things we struggle with, might, well, take care of themselves, or just come along for the ride.

 Instead of avoiding that awesome party this weekend because we’re “socially anxious”, maybe we invite our “social anxiety” to come along while we have a good time.
 Instead of missing our morning class because we feel “too depressed” to get out of bed, maybe there’s room in the seat next to us for your “depression” in that Abnormal Psychology class you’ve been looking so forward to all semester.
 Instead of not dating because you are a “porn addict”, maybe by dating you’ll feel more connection to others and have less need to click on that same porn website for the fourth time that day.
 You might find out that the more you begin doing the things that are truly important to you, the less you’ll feel anxious, depressed, or even view pornography.
-If you’re like me, and want an even more comprehensive introduction to ACT with all the nitty gritty details, I would recommend reading this short article by Russell Harris, Embracing Your Demons: an Overview of Acceptance and Commitment Therapy.

 Many of the Life After Series services, programs, and resources are based on Acceptance and Commitment Therapy (ACT).
 This approach has extensive research support for addressing a wide range of mental health problems including depression, anxiety, trauma, and compulsive behaviors.
 There have been over 800 randomized controlled trials demonstrating the positive effects of ACT.
 There are also dozens of research studies finding strong support for online ACT self-help programs.